lovexyn0827/MessMod/README.md

 ##### `/explode <pos> <power> [<fire>`]

 Create an explosion with the power of `<power>` at `<pos>`, and create fire if the optional argument `<fire>` is true.
-The power of explosions can be any single preciseness floating-point number, including Infinities and even `NaN`.
+The power of explosions can be any single-precise floating-point number, including Infinities and even `NaN`.

 ##### `/freezentity freeze|resume <entities>`

 Pause|continue processing selected entities.
+It can be used to simulate lazy chunks.

 ##### `/hud subField target <entityType> <field> [<name> [<path>]]`

 Mark `<field>` as 'listened' so that its value will be included in the looking at entity HUD.
-Currently, `<type>` make no difference to the execution but being used in resolution of the field name and providing suggestions.
+Currently, `<type>` make no difference to the execution but being used in the resolution of the field name and providing suggestions.You can specify a custom name and an accessing path for the field if necessary.

 ##### `/hud subField client|server <field> [<name> [<path>]]`

 Add a listened field to the client-side/server-side player information HUD.
-You can specift a custom name and an accessing path for the field if necessary.
+You can specify a custom name and an accessing path for the field if necessary.

 ##### `/hud unsubField target|client|server <name>`